watertrans/AzureBlobFileProvider/README.md

 ### Features
 - Serve the files in the blob container as static files.
 - Download the blob item to the local cache and respond from the local cache for the specified number of seconds.
+- The local cache can be ignored by query parameter.
 - The location of the local cache directory can be specified.

 ### Usage